-We have white ceramic tile that runs from the front door right through to the back of the house where the kitchen is located.
-Over the years, if you have ceramic tile in the kitchen – and ‘oopsy-daisy syndrome’ – you’re going to drop a thing or two (or more than a dozen!) and subsequently chip your tile where it will gather dirt and look downright ugly.
+We have white ceramic tile that runs from the front door right through to the back of the house.
+Over the years, if you have ceramic tile – and ‘oopsy-daisy syndrome’ – you’re going to drop a thing or two.
+Subsequently, the chips on your tile will gather dirt and look downright ugly.

-We had already done some damage to the floor, but the last straw came after we had our kitchen renovated by a contractor.
-As careful as he tried to be, when the reno was all said and done, we came home to a floor that looked like it had been pocked by asteroids!
+We had already done some damage to the floor.
+But the last straw came after we had our kitchen renovated by a contractor.
+As careful as he tried to be, the floor looked like it was pocked by asteroids!
 We couldn’t afford to rip out and replace so much tile, so I had to do something to fix it!

-My first instinct was to try to cover it over with a runner, but as you can see below all the damage was outside of the perimeter of where the runner would cover the floor:
+My first instinct was to try to cover it over with a runner.
+But as you can see the damage is outside of the perimeter of where the runner covers the floor:

 Also have some rubbing alcohol or warm soapy water on hand to clean each chip; otherwise the touch up paint may not bond)!

-When you purchase the porcelain touch up glaze, make sure you purchase it in a colour that’s the closest match to your tile.
-Also make sure that the bottle isn’t old stock and dried up, as I only discovered when I took it home the first time!
-Shake the bottle in the store to make sure it’s still in liquid form 🙂
+When you purchase the porcelain touch up glaze, purchase it in a colour that’s the closest match to your tile.
+Also make sure that the bottle isn’t old stock and dried up.
+I only discovered that when I took it home the first time!
+Shake the bottle in the store to make sure it’s still in liquid form :).

 The ‘lid’ pictured below is actually the pull tab from a carton of milk.
-I liked that it was rounded because I ended up having to mix a custom colour to better match the greyish-white shade of my tile: a rounded bottom makes it easy for keeping everything in one spot with out it drying out too fast!
+I liked that the bottom is round.
+That’s because I ended up having to mix a custom colour to better match the greyish-white shade of my tile.
+A rounded bottom makes it easy for keeping everything in one spot with out it drying out too fast!

-You’ll also need a tray of some sort to keep all these small things together in one spot so you can move it around from tile to tile.
+You’ll also need a tray of some sort.
+It will keep all the small things together in one spot so you can move it around from tile to tile.
 Pictured above is a funnel tray used for sorting, but the bottom or lid of an oblong take-out container would work too (like the one shown below holding the library card pull that I’m refurbishing for another project in my craft studio).

 To start, clean the area and let it dry completely.
-Cut off pieces of the green tape and place it against the edges of the chip continuing around all until it’s surrounded by tape and isolated from the rest of the floor.
+Cut off pieces of the green tape and place it against the edges of the chip.
+Continuing until it surrounds the chip and isolates it from the rest of the floor.
 This accomplishes two things: it keeps any paint overflow from landing on tiles that don’t need it, and it protects the face of the tile when it comes time to level out and/or sand the repair.

 If necessary, you can buy craft paints in small quantities from the dollar store to help ‘colourize’ the porcelain.
 You can add them into a drop of your porcelain ‘base colour’ to experiment with getting a better colour match for your tile (or use house paint like I did).